ishchat/MultithreadedTradingSystem1/README.md

 Event.h

 This header declares a class Event with 2 derived classes : TickEvent (to hold incoming tick data from OANDA) and OrderEvent (to hold the orders sent to OANDA based upon strategy and signal).
-The reason for deriving them from same class is that we want to store them in same multithreaded queue to
+The reason for deriving them from same class is that we want to store them in same queue of type base Event class pointer

+Event.cpp

+Defines the TickEvent and OrderEvent classes derived from Event class.
+The bid and ask prices are stored in TickEvent class.
+OrderEvent class stores order type and other details of the order.

+StreamingForexPrices.h

+class StreamingForexPrices is derived from base class thread from thread.h